-Through my research, I have found that being multi-passionate is being a special kind of creative thinker.
+Through my research and experience I have found that being multi-passionate is being a special kind of creative thinker.

 However, just like some people are very linear and analytical thinking, and some are kinesthetic intelligent, so are some of us more creatively thinking and curious than others.